touying-typ/touying/src/core.typ

 ///
 ///    For example, "-2, 4, 6-8, 10-" means slides 1, 2, 4, 6, 7, 8, 10, and slides after 10 are visible.
 ///
-/// - `only-cont` is the content to display when the content is visible in the subslide.
+/// - only-cont (content): The content to display when the content is visible in the subslide.
+///
+/// -> content
 #let only(visible-subslides, only-cont) = {
   touying-fn-wrapper(
     utils.only,